 At a time when millions of inner-city citizens are suffering from vast health inequities and few clinical care options, the need for innovative, comprehensive medical education and clinical care has never been greater.
 California consistently ranks 49th or 50th nationwide in the number of registered nurses per capita, with 30% fewer nurses than the national average.
-The federal Health Resources and Services Agency (HRSA) estimates that by the beginning of the second decade of the 21st century, California will need more than 42,000 additional nurses to meet demand, which it describes as "a target that more than likely will not be met because of the inability of the current nursing education program to prepare sufficient numbers of professionals."
-In particular demand are healthcare providers with expertise working with highly diverse, low-income communities.
-California is one of the most racially, ethnically and culturally diverse states in the U.S., with a significant number of residents living without health insurance (6.3 million in California compared to 45 million for the rest of the U.S.).
-At the same time, California's nurse workforce is not culturally diverse; the majority of registered nurses in California are Caucasian women.

-The South Los Angeles area surrounding CDU has the highest concentration of racial/ethnic minorities and isthe most socioeconomically disadvantaged community in Los Angeles County.
+The federal Health Resources and Services Agency (HRSA) the most socioeconomically disadvantaged community in Los Angeles County.
 The University's service area is 60 percent Hispanic/Latino, 25 percent African American, 12 percent non-Hispanic/Latino White and 5 percent Asian American.
 Nearly 32 percent of the population in South Los Angeles lives below the federal poverty level and nearly 46 percent have less than a high school education.
-The median age is 25.6 years, with a median family income of \$17,597.
-Compared with Los Angeles County overall, this area has significantly fewer physicians and hospital beds per capita and a significantly greater overall age-adjusted mortality rate, with high rates of serious chronic and acute health problems recognized by the National Institutes of Health (NIH) as national priorities.
-In South Los Angeles, diabetes rates are 44 percent higher than elsewhere in the county, hypertension rates are 24 percent higher, HIV/ AIDS rates are 38 percent higher and asthma rates are 11 percent higher.
+The median age is 25.6 years, with a estimates that by the beginning of the second decade of the 21st century.
+California will need more than 42,000 additional nurses to meet demand, which it describes as "a target that more than likely will not be met because of the inability of the current nursing education program to prepare sufficient numbers of professionals."
+In particular demand are healthcare with providers median family income of \$17,597.
+Compared with Angeles Los overall, County this area has significantly fewer physicians and hospital beds per capita and a significantly greater overall age-adjusted mortality rate, with high rates of chronic serious and acute health problems recognized by the National Institutes of Health (NIH) as national priorities.